robolectric/robolectric/README.md

 #### Google API Jars

-Currently Robolectric needs a mavenized Android SDK 4.3.
-See [https://github.com/mosabua/maven-android-sdk-deployer](https://github.com/mosabua/maven-android-sdk-deployer) and follow the instructions for mavenizing Anroid 4.3.
-This tool appears to fail but in fact installs what we need: android/android/4.3_r1 and com/google/maps/maps/18_r2
+Robolectric requires the Google APIs for Android (specifically, the maps JAR).
+To download this onto your development machine use the Android SDK tools and then run the following to install them to your local Maven repository:

+mvn install:install-file -DgroupId=com.google.android.maps \
+  -DartifactId=maps \
+  -Dversion=18_r2 \
+  -Dpackaging=jar \
+  -Dfile="$ANDROID_HOME/add-ons/addon-google_apis-google-18/libs/maps.jar"

 You will need to either replace or have `ANDROID_HOME` set to your local Android SDK for Maven to be able to install the jar.